flurdy/bad_usernames/README.md

 #### RFC 2142

 https://www.ietf.org/rfc/rfc2142.txt provides a list of mandatory and common optional email aliases.
-It is a good idea to black list most of these as a username. https://webmasters.stackexchange.com/a/105020 is more elaborate.
+It is a good idea to blacklist most of these as a username. https://webmasters.stackexchange.com/a/105020 is more elaborate.

 ## More rules

-Suggested rules in addition to black list.
+Suggested rules in addition to blacklist.

 #### UTF 8